troglobit/troglobit.github.io/content/posts/2021-01-24-buildroot-tips.md

         Signed-off-by: Your Name <your.name@example.com>

 4. Verify formatting of package files; .in, .mk, etc.

         ./utils/check-package package/foobar/*

+   If you change or add a new package, verify you don't introduce any recursive dependencies, or other nasty surprises.
+Remember, the build systems includes *all* `.mk` files into one big Makefile, so any changes you make are seen by *all* other packages.

+        make menuconfig         # complains if you have recursive deps. make <pkg>-rebuild      # check output of build

 5. Test your package/change with a set of cross-compilation toolchains.
    The `.config` file is a menuconfig snippet enabling the package to
    test:

         ./utils/test-pkg -c foobar.config -p foobar

+   Output goes in `~/br-test-pkg/`, check all logs.
+Some toolchains can help you track down issues with your package you won't see elsewhere.

 6. Format your patches, with the optional `--cover-letter`, very useful to explain a series of patches: